 Symptoms don’t improve within a week.

-Symptoms don’t improve within 2-3 days of starting antibiotics.
+Symptoms don’t improve within 2 to 3 days of starting antibiotics.